Today, time has changed, as we can access the internet by not only using computer devices but with mobile phones or smartphones as well.

 For Small Businesses or Start-ups

 The development of PWAs is faster, simple as well as cheaper, which is a perfect choice for small start-ups.
 It is also affordable and suitable for your new emerging business!
+In addition to that Progressive Web Apps also caters a perfect Mobile-first approach for businesses.
 While talking about Native Apps they consume a large amount of time in development and they are expensive too.
 Large and Medium-size businesses can also prefer PWAs as Facebook, Pinterest, and Twitter are the best examples of PWA which offer a huge business development value.

 When to opt for The Native App?